 The MHLN is composed of:

-- Volunteer, interdisciplinary parent-professional teams based in counties across the state
+- Volunteer, interdisciplinary parent-professional teams and coalitions based in counties across the state

 - Project staff from the Medical Home Partnerships Project at the University of WA, Center on Human Development and Disability